giessmann1/python-obsidian-templater/README.md

 ## Setup

-1. Update the `directories.txt` with the following format:
+1. Create `directories.txt` with the following format:
 ```txt
 markdown_dir=/path/to/your/obsidian/notes
 pdf_dir=/path/to/your/papers